IDMNYU/Ideation_PrototypingFall24LadyK/Future_weeklyBrief.md

 ### Semester Week 12 | Week 5: Future Project - Developing, Researching, Connecting

+00. Finish the exercises from class (Future Business, Future Person, Future Person's Emotions).
+See the slides in Slack.

 0. Develop your concept/topic/thread that you are exploring through this world that you created.
 This should be getting more specific and detailed.

 1. Identify 2-3 (more) resources to help your understanding of these concepts and to spawn other & connecting ideas.
 Annotate them, as to their use and their content and add them to your Future Project Annotated Bibliography.
 See Slack #random for an example of an annotation.

-2. Develop your Mood Board
+2. Refine your Mood Board

-3. Develop your Concept Map
+3. Refine your Concept Map

-4. Develop your Stakeholders Map
+4. Refine your Stakeholders Map.
+[Please look at these examples](https://simplystakeholders.com/stakeholder-mapping/) of alternative layouts.
+A different layout may be more powerful for you in figuring out/understanding your world

 5. Write a reflection summary of where you are at.
 What do you need help with?
-What is problematic?
+What has developed or changed?

 ### Semester Week 11 | Week 4: Future Project - Supporting, Researching, Connecting